-The first step in treatment is the removal of the melanoma, and the standard method of doing this is by surgical excision (cutting it out).
+The first step in treatment is removal of the primary melanoma tumor, and the standard method of doing this is by surgical excision (cutting it out).
 Surgery has made great advances in the past decade, and much less tissue is removed than was customary in the past.
 Patients do just as well after the lesser surgery, which is easier to tolerate and produces a smaller scar.

 Surgical excision is also called resection, and the borders of the entire area excised are known as the margins.